AdhithiyanK/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: MOhamed Mustafa Hussain RegisterNumber:212224240091*/
+## Developed by: Adhithiyan k
+## RegisterNumber:212222230006
 1.FULL ADDAR
 module ex4(a,b,cin,sum,carry);
 input a,b,cin;